ibm-cloud-docs/hs-crypto/add-remove-crypto-units.md

 On the **Create a case** page, enter **Remove crypto units** as the subject, and include the number of crypto units that you want to remove in the case description.

+You need to keep at least two crypto units in a service instance for high availability.
+{: note}

 ## What's next
 {: #add-remove-crypto-units-next}